NoobTaco/MidnightTesting/guild-activity-retention-policy.md

 The Guild Neighborhood will be officially established by **Aerythe** on **December 2, 2025, at 6:00 PM EST** (or as soon as the servers are live).

-- **Finding Us:** The specific name of our neighborhood will be posted in the `#alliance` Discord channel immediately after creation.
+- **Finding Us:** The specific name of our neighborhood will be posted in the `#alliance` Discord channel and the **Alliance OTG Forums** immediately after creation.
 Please look there for the correct location to join.
 - **Patience Required:** Launch days can be chaotic.
 We ask for your patience as we get everything set up and settled.

 ## 1. Purpose